-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by partnership between two dentists and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Oak Hill Dental Practice was one of the dentist partners

-On the day of inspection we received feedback from 27 patients.
+On the day of inspection we received feedback from 21 patients.

-During the inspection we spoke with two dentists, two dental nurses and two receptionists.
+During the inspection we spoke with two dentists, two dental nurses, one dental hygienist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.